 - Describe the consequences of noncompliance, such as a warning that the sender will file a lawsuit to obtain an injunction and monetary compensation.

-What Should You Do if You Receive a Trademark Cease and Desist Letter?
+What To Do if You Receive a Trademark Cease & Desist Letter

 When you or your business have received a trademark infringement cease and desist letter, you must respond promptly to protect your interests and avoid potentially severe consequences.
 Perhaps most importantly, you should obtain legal counsel from an attorney who can review the letter and advise you of your rights and options.